christoforos-nikolaou/MolBioMedClass/README.md

 ### Assignments
  * Analyzing Motifs in Sequences

+## Intermission.
+Practical Class with R and Online Bioinformatics Tools (Dec 22nd 2023)
+The aim of this separate class is to put some of the things we have discussed into practice by implementing written code in R and through the use of available software in online bioinformatics tools.
+In particular we will:
+- Use R to analyze gene expression data for differential gene expression and functional enrichment analysis
+- Use R to assess sequence similarity and reconstruct phylogenetic relationships
+- Search for motifs in DNA sequences
+- Assess genetic variability

 ## 7. Part IVa.
 Correlation, Regression and Causation.
-In statistics (Dec 8th 2023)
+In statistics (postponed for 2023)
 The ultimate goal in the study of physical phenomena is to reveal quantifiable relationships between properties.
 The first step towards this is the observation of correlation.
 Correlation is a statistical property that links two (or more) properties but may be generalized in models, which may be used to predict future events.
 In this class we will see how we can quantify the relationships between two or more properties and how, depending on the types of values they take, we need to distinguish between the following types of analyses:
  * Relationships between categorical values in contingency tables
  * Correlations between numerical values that are paired